POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 grid.

-Now that we have our directory, we need to create two separate files: a file contang the list of binaries we want to evolve and an :samp:`ini` file that contains all the parameters associated with running the grid.
+Now that we have our directory, we need to create two separate files: a file containing the list of binaries we want to evolve and an :samp:`ini` file that contains all the parameters associated with running the grid.
 Let's start with the list of binaries we want to evolve.
 For the case of this example, let's evolve a series of high-mass X-ray binaries with neutron star accretors at a